-Athena Sferas teaches bassoon in the San Fernando Valley and surrounding areas.
+Athena Sferas teaches bassoon in the in the San Fernando Valley and Conejo Valley.
 She enjoys working with students of all ages, particularly teaching proper embouchure/air control to young children.
-Ahtena is passionate about the power of music education and in giving back to the community.
+Athena is passionate about the power of music education and in giving back to the community.
 She volunteered in the Colburn School’s community outreach program, Musical Encounter, visiting Title I elementary schools to perform and speak with 4th and 5th grade students.
 Additionally, she volunteered as an assistant to Dr. Wendy Mazon, teaching beginning music classes to children at the William Grant Still Art Center during the summers.
 She was recently promoted to the position of clarinet teacher at the William Grant Still Arts Center, and took on 3 classes with ages ranging from 3-12.
 She also enjoyed volunteering for the LA Opera’s community opera productions, which are made free to the public.

 Athena Sferas began playing bassoon in 2010 with Krista Wodelet and then continued with Sara Hiner in 2012.
 In 2013 she was awarded the Herbert Zipper Scholarship at the Colburn School’s Community School of Performing Arts.
 Through the support of the scholarship, she was able to continue her bassoon studies bassoon with Sara Hiner, and enrolled in music theory classes with Kathy Sawada and orchestral conducting with Maxim Eshkenazy.
 Athena also played in both the Colburn Youth Orchestra directed by Maxim Eshkenazy and the Honors Woodwind Quintet coached by Karen Lundgren, two of the school’s most elite groups for wind students.
 As a part of these ensembles she performed on multiple occasions on the radio broadcast, Sundays Live at LACMA.
 In addition to Colburn, Athena played bassoon in Hamilton High School’s Wind Ensemble, and in the pit orchestra for the school’s production of the musical, Beauty and the Beast.
 Athena also participated in the jazz program at Hamilton High School, playing baritone saxophone in the Big Band.